mrichardson-ch/data-eng-git-train/README.md

 Attempt to clone the repository.

-### Folder structure

-Have a go at creating your own individual folder.

 ### Branch Naming Convention

 Create your own branch.
 Branches can be named however you decide.

-### Pull Requests
+### Folder structure

-Create a pull request.
-Have a go at labelling your pull requests.
+Have a go at creating your own individual folder.
+Within this folder add your own shopping list

 ### Tags

 Create an annotated tag and a simple tag.

-## Repo Structure and Ways of Working

-### Merging
+### Pull Requests

 Please work within your initialed folder.
-We will look at merging as a team.
+We will look at Pull requests as a team.